Austrade: Initiatives with countries

 Organising initiatives with other countries that share attuned roadmaps to growth has been necessary in expanding Austrade's global footprint.
 Landis (2012) explains Austrade's new streamlined structure following reforms due to the difficulty exporters faced accessing foreign markets.
 Introduced in 2011, Austrade has moved from regional to global management with oversight of its international network based in Sydney.
 Landis, a correspondent with offshore initiatives with regions such as Latin America and South Asia describes how an extensive review found that Austrade was too ambitious in priorities and did not direct engage enough with growth markets.
-Brewer (2010) says that Austrade's focus on tackling large economies lead to the program employing “aspirational” targets that were not tangible within an organisation in the long run and that they were simply publicising unrealistic prospects.
+Brewer (2010) says that Austrade's focus on tackling large economies led to the program employing "aspirational" targets that were not tangible within an organisation in the long run and that they were simply publicising unrealistic prospects.
 This overlocking of significant resources pooled into already established markets such as Europe and the US did more harm than good because exporters did not require Australia's help as much as sunrise industries in emerging markets.
 Similar to Landis, Piper (2012) outlines the obvious potential for trade and investment between Australia and Latin America.
 Austrade's efforts to engage with regions such as that of Latin America has been eased by an increasing number of companies realising how successful business could be conducted regionally.
 Within the framework of globalisation, Austrade has found unique expertise in assisting partner markets by providing contacts, market intelligence for individual jurisdictions and networks on the ground.